 If you’re looking for your first job, volunteering can give you the skills and experience that employers want.
 It’s also a good way to meet people and contribute to your community.

-Visit our How to develop skills volunteering page page to find out more about volunteering.
+Visit our How to develop skills volunteering page to find out more about volunteering.

 Work experience is another way to get experience that can lead to finding a job.
 Work experience is a short-term placement that you do with an employer as part of your high school, TAFE or university studies.

-Visit our How to find work experience pages to find out more about how work experience can help you.
+Visit our How to get work experience pages to find out more about how work experience can help you.